 What happens after my application is assessed?

-You will be notified by post of the outcome of your HEAR application by the end of June.
-If you do not receive a letter by July 1, contact a member of the HEAR team.
+You will be notified by email of the outcome of your HEAR application by the end of June.
+You may also log into your CAO application to view the outcome of your HEAR application.
+If you do not receive any correspondence by July 1, contact a member of the HEAR team.

 What does it mean if I am eligible for HEAR?

 - You can compete for one of the reduced points places on offer in the colleges and universities taking part in HEAR.

 - All HEAR course offers are made by the CAO.

 - You must meet the minimum entry and course requirements to be considered for one of the reduced points places.

 - Details of places available and minimum course entry requirements can be found on each participating college’s website on this site.

 What happens if I receive a HEAR offer?